mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

   - Full crawl runs **daily** to ensure up-to-date indexing.

 ## Next steps
-Review the connection status in the Microsoft 365 Admin Center.
+Review the connection status in the Microsoft 365 admin center.

 For troubleshooting information, see the [GitLab troubleshooting guide](troubleshoot-gitlab-connector.md).